-This course builds on CLED 700 and is a study of the biblical and theological foundations of leadership as evidenced within Scripture.
-Learners examine theological themes and biblical assumptions that directly impact one’s philosophy and practice of leadership.
-Students learn to think theologically about issues and concepts drawn from the discipline of leadership.
-A framework for biblically-based integrative thinking is developed and practiced with regards to relationship between education, leadership, and theology.
+This course builds on CLED 700 and is a study of the biblical and theological foundations of education as evidenced within Scripture.
+Learners examine the history and philosophy of Christian education and the biblical assumptions that directly impact one’s philosophy and practice of education.
+Students also learn about the importance of a Christian worldview when it comes to the practice of educational leadership.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.